 The Geological Formations of Belize Blue Hole

-The now Belize Blue Hole was initially part of an on-shore cave system before the ocean began to rise after the last glacial period.
-The rising sea levels flooded the caves, creating underwater caverns that can only be explored by experienced divers.
+The now Belize Blue Hole was initially part of an on-shore cave system before the ocean rose after the last glacial period.
+The rising sea levels flooded the caves, creating underwater caverns that experienced divers can only explore.

 The Great Blue Hole is one of the most famous diving spots for its geological formations.
 Its popular underwater structures include stalactites and stalagmites.
 These were formed during the last great ice age before the cave was flooded by water.